mattjennings/svelte-pixi/src/routes/docs/guides/custom-renderer.md

 title: Custom Renderer
 ---

-If you want more control over the rendering process, you can use the [Renderer](/docs/components/renderer) and [Ticker](/docs/components/ticker) components instead of the [Application](/docs/components/application) component.
+If you want more control over the rendering process, you can use the [Renderer](/docs/components/renderer) component instead of the [Application](/docs/components/application) component

 `Renderer` will create the Pixi renderer and root container (the stage) for you.
-Ticker can be used to trigger the rendering, but is not required.
+You are responsible for calling the `Renderer` instance's `render` method, so typically you would do that in a `Ticker`.

 ```svelte example csr
 <script>